FionaHuini/fh_streamlit_tutorial/README.md

-# 📦 Streamlit App Starter Kit
+# 🤖 Machine Learning App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This is a Machine Learning App

 ## Demo App